Photographs on arktiskebilleder.dk are now free to use for all

-The more than 180,000 photographs online at arktiskebilleder.dk are now available for free to everyone.
+The more than 180,000 photographs online at arktiskebilleder.dk are now free to use for all non-commercial uses.

-As our director, Anne Mette Randrup Jørgensen, says in an Sermitsiaq.AG article about this news, we work purposefully to become more visible, as this unique cultural heritage belongs to us all.
+As our director, Anne Mette Randrup Jørgensen, says in an Sermitsiaq.AG article about this news, this unique cultural heritage belongs to us all.

 Knud Rasmussen's largest expedition went from Greenland to the Pacific Ocean and proved that people in the Arctic were connected linguistically and culturally and by coherent prehistory.
 Today we can rejoice that the expedition collected an important cultural heritage about life across the Arctic: A wealth of poetic tales and myths, thousands of museum objects, photos, drawings and scientific reports.